TariqAHassan/HiFiHybrid/README.md

 ![](/assets/reconstruction_mel.png)

-The spectrograms on the top are the originals and the spectrograms immediately below them are the reconstructions produced by the model.
+Each row contains pairs of spectrograms.
+The spectrograms on top are the originals and the spectrograms immediately below them are the reconstructions produced by the model.

 ## References